google/skia-buildbot/launch.md

 Use `go.skia.org/infra/go/login` paired with `infra-sk/modules/login.js`
 (Legacy Polymer apps use `res/imp/login.html`) and/or
 `go.skia.org/infra/go/webhook` for authentication.
+When using OAuth, see the secrets section below for including client secrets.

 Wrap your `http.Handler` (many services use [mux.NewRouter()](https://github.com/gorilla/mux) with `go.skia.org/infra/go/httputils.LoggingGzipRequestResponse` to provide monitoring and